-This toolkit is designed to help you spread the word about valve disease and the National Heart Valve Disease Awareness Day campaign.
+This toolkit is designed to help you spread the word about valve disease and the Heart Valve Disease Awareness Day campaign.
 It provides the tools you need to get started on social media, to reach out to the press, to host an event, and to make valve disease a part of your heart and health curriculum.
 If you can't find the resources you need, visit www.ValveDiseaseDay.org for more, or let us know how we can help.
-Contact Lindsay Clarke, vice president of health education and advocacy at the Alliance for Aging Research at lclarke@agingresearch.org.
+Contact Kelsey Martin, health programs coordinator at the Alliance for Aging Research at kallcorn@agingresearch.org.

 With education and advocacy, we can reduce the number of people who lose their independence and ability to fully participate in their lives; experience heart attacks, arrhythmias, congestive heart failure, and other heart disease; suffer from strokes; and even die from the disease.
-Thank you for joining the national effort to combat low awareness of heart valve disease!
+Thank you for joining the effort to combat low awareness of heart valve disease!